Teen and Youth Writing Classes

-Features of our Youth Writing Classes
+Features of our Academic Writing Classes

-- Small size--maximum enrollment of six
+• Small size--maximum enrollment of six or eight

-- Interactive methodology
+• Interactive methodology

-- Lots of hands-on writing time
+• Lots of hands-on writing time

-- Non-graded, but copious feedback
+• Non-graded, with copious feedback

-- Opportunity to custom-design a course for your student(s)
+• Custom-design a course for your student(s)

 We can custom-design and custom-schedule any of our classes for specific students.
 Please contact us if you would like to discuss this possibility.